VsIG-official/ConsoleGameCSharp/README.md

 > Hi, My dear Friend!
 In this repo You'll see console tetris game!
 > Why tetris?
 Well, I decided to make a tetris because I love tetris!
+> And there will be other figures in it.
 > In this project I use C# and Visual Studio.
-Hope You will enjoy!
+> Hope You will enjoy!

 ## Badges